How To Create a Marketing Design Strategy for Startups

 Throughout the years Mint created a powerful organic reach on social media by sharing both fun and informative content for young professionals looking to manage their finances.

-As a startup, you can’t rely on word of mouth and, instead, it’s critical to create engaging and informative content that people will want to share.
+As a startup, you can’t rely on word of mouth and, instead, it’s critical to create engaging and informative content that people will want to share (and you can repurpose regularly).
 Of course, it’s important to adapt your approach to each platform.
 For example, you’ll find that Mint’s Facebook page is a place to share articles on different topics, while their Instagram has a more playful fun side addressing the big pain points of their customers (“How about that doctor’s appointment, mom?”) in a simple, visual manner.

 Evaluate and adjust